 17. Echeveria Amoena

-18. Karoo Rose (Lapidaria Margarete)
+18. Karoo Rose (Lapidaria Margaretae)

-Imagine a tiny desert gem sitting cheerfully on your windowsill, never outgrowing its cute size – that's the Karoo Rose for you!
+Imagine a tiny desert gem sitting cheerfully on your windowsill, never outgrowing its cute size—that's the Karoo Rose for you!
+It's a dwarf that never fails to captivate with its perfect miniature rosettes.

-Typically, your Karoo Rose won't exceed 2 inches in height or width, making it a perfect fit for quaint indoor arrangements.
+An excellent choice for those who want an eye-catching yet low-maintenance plant to brighten up their space, Karoo Rose won't exceed 2 inches in height or width, making it a perfect fit for quaint indoor arrangements.

 19. Cone Plants (Conophytum Calculus)